 What is a reserve, why do I have one, and how much is it?

 A reserve is a temporary hold on a certain portion of a merchant’s transactions.
-The reserve calculation occurs on a daily basis prior to any Airwallex fees and is applied only after settlement.
+The calculation of the reserve is carried out on a daily basis, before any Airwallex fees are deducted, and is implemented only after settlement.

 Why is there a reserve on my account?

-A reserve amount is an established industry underwriting practice to preserve the integrity and operation of Payment Acceptance.
-The reserve amount will assist in streamlining and reducing any issues created by the risks of online payments such as credit risk, refunds and chargebacks.
+A reserve amount is a well-established practice in the industry of underwriting to safeguard the integrity and functionality of Payment Acceptance.
+The reserve amount serves to facilitate the smooth operation and mitigate any potential issues arising from the risks associated with online payments, including credit risk, refunds, and chargebacks.

 What are the types of reserve?